nikosmitro/computer_vision3/README.md

 2) Creation of space-time histografic descriptors.

-3) Creation of dendrograms for the separation of the activities.
+3) Creation of dendrograms for the discrimination of the activities.